 Young re-inventor of the year can link to outcomes in Science, Arts, Technologies and Human Society and its Environment and is a great learning activity for kids at home in self-isolation.
 See links to the Western Australian curriculum.

 How to enter

-3. Submit your entry by Friday 23 October 2020.
+3. Submit your entry by the extended deadline, Friday 6 November 2020.
 Your submission should include two photos of your invention along with a brief description (250 words maximum) of who made it and why.